Abrar-ul-Haq

-Abrar-ul-Haq is a Pakistani singer-songwriter, philanthropist, and a politician.
+Abrar-ul-Haq is a Pakistani singer-songwriter, philanthropist, and former politician.

-His debut 1995 album Billo De Ghar sold over 40.3 million albums worldwide, which made him a household name and granted him the title of "King of Pakistani pop".
+His debut 1995 album Billo De Ghar sold over 16 million copies worldwide, which made him a household name and granted him the title of "King of Pakistani pop and bhangra".

 Abrar-ul-Haq is the founder and chairman of Sahara for Life Trust, a private organization that has been providing health services to the people of Narowal and surrounding areas since 1998.
 He was Pakistan Tehreek-e-Insaf's candidate for the seat of National Assembly from constituency NA-78 (Narowal-II) in the 2018 Pakistani general election.

 Early life and education

 Abrar-ul-Haq was born in Faisalabad, Punjab to a civil servant father, and is the youngest among eight siblings.
-He belongs to Punjabi Jat family of the Kahlon clan and his elder brother Major (r) Israr-ul-Haq Kahlon is an active politician in Narowal.
+He belongs to a Punjabi Jat family of the Kahlon clan.
+His elder brother, Major (r) Israr-ul-Haq Kahlon, is an active politician in Narowal.

 He was initially educated at the Junior Model School, Gujrat later graduating from the Sir Syed College, Rawalpindi before getting his Master's degree in social sciences from the Quaid-i-Azam University, Islamabad.

 Academic career

-Abrar-ul-Haq served as a teacher in Aitchison College, Lahore for a brief period of time but quit the faculty when he opted for a music career.
+Abrar-ul-Haq briefly served as a geography teacher at Aitchison College, Lahore in 1996, but quit the faculty when he opted for a career in music.